henry-ds/airbnb-lisbon-demand-forecast/README.md

 - File used: reviews.csv
 - Aggregation: Monthly review counts

+## Data Availability
+The raw reviews dataset (~500MB) is provided by Inside Airbnb and is not included in this repository due to GitHub file size limitations.
+The dataset can be accessed directly from the Inside Airbnb website (Lisbon listings).
+This repository includes the processed monthly demand data used for analysis.

 ## Methodology
 1. Data preprocessing and time aggregation
 2. Exploratory time series analysis